-A farmer's loan is used to purchase, expand, or take care of a farm or ranch.
+A farmer's loan is used to purchase, expand, or care for a farm or ranch.

 During uncertain times, farmers may struggle to make ends meet or don't have the funds readily available to expand and adequately take care of their ranch.